General SEO

 Marketing researcher and educator at Ahrefs.
 Mateusz has over 10 years of experience in marketing gained in agencies, SaaS and hardware businesses.
 When not writing, he's composing music or enjoying long walks.

-For example, if you sell coffee, SEO can help your website show up in Google when people search for “buy coffee.”
+For example, if you sell coffee, SEO can help your website show up on the first page of Google when people search for “buy coffee”.
+Higher rankings lead to more clicks to your website, and that means more potential customers for your business.

-Search engines have an index that stores copies of web pages.
-When you search, they look through all the pages in the index for relevant results.
+So, in a nutshell, when you search, search engines look through all the pages in the index for relevant results.
 They then rank them using a computer program called an algorithm to put the best results at the top and display a search engine result page (SERP) to the user.

 How Search Engines Work